 New systems should be sleek, easy-to-use and – of course – faster than the previous solution.
-Confluence certainly fulfills the first two criteria, but it’s down to the administrator to ensure exceptional system performance and security at all times.
+Confluence certainly fulfils the first two criteria, but it’s down to the administrator to ensure exceptional system performance and security at all times.

 5) Putting Everything on One Page

 Your Confluence users should all be ‘on the same page’ – but that doesn’t mean you need to post all of your documentation on a single page with thousands of lines of content.